deeppavlov/chatsky/docs/source/user_guides/extended_conditions.rst

 Custom API Connector
 ~~~~~~~~~~~~~~~~~~~~

-This code snippet demonstrates how you can write a connector for an external web API.
+The following code snippets demonstrate how you can write a connector for an external web API.

 .. code-block:: python

     import json
+    from http import HTTPStatus

     import requests
     import httpx